 Such poor people entered a church that either was not as they had expected or wanted it to be, or which changed while they were there, or both: It was not as they were led to believe, and it changed too, but not in a way that suited them.

 Foresight is good.
 It should pay to take heed and be careful.
-One third of the SRF monastics (monks, nuns and novices) left SRF in 2000-2005 (Parsons 2012, 171).
+One third of the SRF monastics (monks, nuns and novices) were reported to have left SRF in 2000-2005 (Parsons 2012, 170).
 Suppose they had good reasons.
 Should we seek to feel with or just understand these former SRF insiders or not?
 Is it good to listen to voices of experience?
 Maybe; it depends.
 If there is a chance we might do some of the same errors as they admit to between the lines where they accuse the SRF management, we might benefit from "a penetrating eye", that is, some critical skills applied to reading the winding material on discussion boards.

 Much depends on how groggy and jerkish or vehement - or pure-hearted and and/or clear-headed those who post are - not everyone is alike.
 But many intertwined people with similar bad experiences could well be a chorus of voices one may learn from within limits.
 Some voices may seem melodious at first, and then false notes get in the way of appreciation - Interestingly, even though most singers in a chorus keep a steady pace and avoid false notes over and over, a few who fail in that, may mar the whole discussion board.